Originalil/EternalSigmas/Rules.md

 6. No Lag Machines | 1d ban | Any deliberate attempt to crash or slow down the server will result in a ban.
 > [!CAUTION]
 > Excessive use of benign machines that create lag will be considered a deliberate attempt to cause it.
+> Continued use of benign machines that have been deemed and warned by Ayaan to cause lag will be considered a deliberate attempt to cause it.